evernym/sovrin-environments/docker/StartSovrinAgents.md

 To stream the end of the (in the case) Faber College agent log.
 Ctrl-C to exit out of that.

 That completes the process for starting the Agents.
 Leave this command line running while you complete the rest of the tutorial - the story of Emily, her transcripts, job and banking - in the terminal window in which you ran the script to start the Sovrin Client.
-You should be at a "soverin" prompt.
+You should be at a "sovrin" prompt.

 Note that when the sovrinclient container stops, the agents will stop automatically.
 That will happen when you "exit" from the sovrin command line in the other terminal window.